elaheaqa/Hello/README.md

 # Hello
 Here we go to Goals
 # main.py
-# A simple GitHub-friendly Python project
+# A simple GitHub-friendly Python projec
 # Author: Your Name

 from datetime import datetime